Built-in types

 }

 Their API is similar, but not identical to Rust's standard types Vec and HashMap.
 An important difference is that Array and Dictionary are reference-counted, which means that clone() will not create an independent copy, but another reference to the same instance.
-Furthermore, since internal elements are stored as variants, they are not accessible by reference, which is why the [] operator (Index/IndexMut traits) is absent.
+Furthermore, since internal elements are stored as variants, they are not accessible by reference.
+This is why the [] operator (Index/IndexMut traits) is absent, and at() is provided instead, returning by value.

 #![allow(unused)]